marifyo/fggcosha/_posts/2015-04-12-reunion-update-2016-location.md

 ---
-layout: post
+layout: reunion2016
 title: "All Roads Lead to Los Angeles - Reunion 2016"
+author: ify_obi
-description: "The destination is set.
+excerpt: "The destination is set.
 2016 Reunion will be in the City of Angels..."
 modified: 2015-04-12
 tags: [fggc osha alumni]
 categories: [reunion2016]